genaforvena/ghost_writers_ghost_video_editor/README.md

 - Compiles all clips into a final video.
 - Optionally replaces all audio in the final video with a custom audio file.
 - Verifies that the final video length is approximately equal to the text length or audio track length.
+- Slows down each clip by 10 times for transformation.
+- Applies an extreme low-pass filter to the audio.

 ## Requirements
 - Python 3.7 or higher